 What links street art to town planning?

-Decode the secret on Newspaper House?
+Decode the riddles on Newspaper House?

 Why are there huge iron shutters on wheels in Flinders Lanes?

 How do you deliver mail by gravity?
+By vacuum?

 Where did they first turn on Melbourne’s water?

 What does the PMG logo mean?
-What is ‘total design’/ Which fonts are exclusively Australian?
+What is ‘total design’?
+Which fonts are exclusively Australian?

 What is the secret purpose of 32 of Melbourne’s news stands.